PJM Glossary

 Wholesale Load Responsibility

-A type of energy transaction in the PJM InSchedule tool between a Load Serving Entity serving wholesale load and the EDC (Electric Distribution Company) for the applicable service territory.
-The Wholesale Load Responsibility (WLR) transaction is used to report the hourly real-time MWh of load responsibility for the LSE and includes losses.
+A type of energy transaction in the PJM InSchedule tool between a load-serving entity serving wholesale load and the electric distribution company for the applicable service territory.
+The WLR transaction is used to report the hourly real-time megawatt-hours of load responsibility for the load-serving entity and includes losses.

 Wholesale Market